 A study at the Mailman School of Public Health at Columbia University shows that U.S. healthcare costs are expected to reach up to $66 billion a year (specifically from the obesity epidemic that is plaguing this country).

-With healthcare costs looking to skyrocket in the next decade, it is vital that healthcare executives and hospital managers create a strategic plan to address the 30 statistics above.
+Healthcare costs continue to rise, it is vital that healthcare executives and hospital managers create a strategic plan to address the 30 statistics above.
 If they do not, or if they become complacent, then there will be massive repercussions in the years to come.
-Thank you for reading and if you have any thoughts on how to fix some of these pressing issues, or would like to contribute with our team on the next article, feel free to comment below or please email us at firstname.lastname@example.org.